Learn how to make the best homemade pita bread with just 5 simple ingredients. This easy recipe tastes authentic and is perfectly soft and crispy.

 Homemade hummus and pita bread with fresh veggies is one of my favorite snacks.
 I was craving some last week, so I decided to make my own and it turned out so good!
 It was surprisingly very easy to make!

-This pita bread recipe can be made 2 ways – in the oven or on the stove.
+This recipe can be made 2 ways – in the oven or on the stove.
 I’ve found cooking it on the stove is easier, however it results in a more chewy pita bread.
-If you want a true authentic pita bread, I recommend cooking in the oven and lightly misting the dough with water just before it goes in.
+If you want a true authentic pita, I recommend cooking in the oven and lightly misting the dough with water just before it goes in.
 This will help the dough puff up and become crispy, light and airy.

 What is the difference between naan and pita bread?